sirikon/sirikon.me/modules/website/posts/0004-poetry-for-dependency-locking-only.md

 We're inside a Docker build, no stdin can help you here, so use `--no-interaction` in `poetry install`.

 Poetry assumes you always want a full fledged Python package, _again_, and tries to build stuff which involves verifying that your code is actually where it's supposed to be.
-If your project is called `goatse`, will look for the `goatse` folder and fail, because it isn't there, because we're trying to optimize the Docker build.
+If your project is called `goatse`, will look for the `goatse` folder and fail, because it isn't there yet, because we're trying to optimize the Docker build.
 Add `--no-root` and dodge the issue.

 ```dockerfile
 RUN cd /app && poetry install --no-root --no-interaction